Holy Cross Catholic Primary School

 - Grey shorts or long trousers

-- Children in Year 6 only may continue to wear winter uniform or a summer dress as above.
+- Children in Year 6 only may continue to wear winter uniform or a summer dress like other year groups.

 School ties may be bought from the School for £4 each.
 Footwear must be black or navy, strong and sensible in style, no boots allowed.
 Trainers should only be worn for games or during lunchtime in the playground.
 Open toed sandals must not be worn in School.
 Coats can be any colour but denim jackets or tracksuit tops are not suitable.
 All clothing must be marked with the child’s name so that lost clothing may be traced and returned quickly.
 Hairstyle is to be conventional in style, length and colour.
 Hair which is shoulder length or longer must be tied back and hair accessories must be small, simple and red or blue in colour.

-School bags may be bought from the School Office – red infant bag £4 each, blue junior bag £5 each, PE bag £3.50 each.
+School bags may be bought from the School Office – backpacks cost £10, PE bag £3.50 each.
 School hats are also available from £4 each.

-Jewellery is not permitted and watches are worn at the owner’s risk.
-Only children in years 5 and 6 are allowed to bring a mobile phone to School, these must be handed in to the School Office on arrival.
+Jewellery is not permitted though watches may be worn .
+Only children in Years 5 and 6 are allowed to bring a mobile phone to School, these must be handed in to the School Office on arrival.

 For PE all children are expected to wear a plain white T-shirt, plain navy shorts and plain navy tracksuit bottoms for outdoor games in the winter.
 All children need plimsolls or trainers for outdoor games.
 These should be kept in a drawstring bag in School.